ElJoker63/telegram-docker-vm/README.md

 ## Usage

 ### User Commands
+*   `/plans` - View available VM plans with different resource configurations.
-*   `/create` - Provision a new VM based on current global settings.
+*   `/create` - Provision a new VM with your assigned plan.
-*   `/status` - View VM status, IP, SSH port, and credentials.
+*   `/status` - View VM status, plan details, SSH port, and credentials.
 *   `/start_vm` - Start a stopped VM.
 *   `/stop` - Stop the running VM to save resources.
 *   `/destroy` - Permanently delete the VM and data.